EssentialGG/Elementa/docs/components.md

 ))
 ```

-With no styling applied, using only the defaults provided by the component, we get a pretty good looking graph:
+With no styling applied, using only the defaults provided by the component, we get a pretty good-looking graph:

 ![basic graph component](https://i.imgur.com/miJmnqz.png)